Foundation / Corporation

 Grants of up to $50,000 to Montana IHE faculty to support science and engineering research related to aerospace and space exploration.
-Applicants are strongly encouraged to obtain support from qualifying researchers prior to applying.
 Proposals are invited from a range of scientific fields normally funded by NASA.

 Research Initiation Grants from the Montana NASA EPSCoR Program are intended to help junior faculty or faculty new to NASA research at Montana institutions develop nationally competitive research programs in fields related to NASA missions.
 In addition, the awards can assist in Montana's economic development in aerospace-related fields by strengthening existing Montana high-tech companies, seeking new connections between Montana faculty researchers and state industries, and building university research enterprises that will foster "spin-off" startup enterprises.

 For NASA EPSCoR Research Initiation proposals, the panel will consider:

 1) Scientific/Engineering impact,

 2) NASA connection,

 6) Probability of the work resulting in further NASA funding, and Optionally: